Sinology: 19th century

-20th century and after
+20th and 21st centuries

 The Paris-based type of sinology dominated learning about China until the Second World War even outside France.
 Paul Pelliot, Henri Maspero, and Marcel Granet both published basic studies and trained students.
 Pelliot's knowledge of the relevant languages, especially those of Central Asia, and control of bibliography in those languages, gave him the power to write on a range of topics and to criticize in damning detail the mistakes of other scholars.
 Maspero expanded the scope of sinology from Confucianism to include Daoism, Buddhism, and popular religion, as well as art, mythology, and the history of science.
 The contribution of Granet was to apply the concepts of Emile Durkheim, a pioneer sociologist, to the society of ancient China, especially the family and ritual.

 The Russian school of sinology was focused mainly on learning classical Chinese texts.
 For example, the contribution of the Russian sinologist Julian Shchutsky was especially valuable.
 The best full translation of the I Ching (Book of Changes) was made by him in 1937.
 Later his translation was translated in English and other European languages.

-After the establishment of the People's Republic of China in 1949, the study of China developed along diverging lines.
+After the proclamation of the People's Republic of China in 1949, China studies developed along diverging lines.
 The rise of Area studies, the role of China watchers, and the growth of university graduate programs has changed the role of sinology.
-Funding for Chinese and Taiwanese studies may come from a variety of sources; one prominent source is the Chiang Ching-kuo Foundation.
+Funding for Chinese and Taiwanese studies comes from a variety of sources; one prominent source is the Chiang Ching-kuo Foundation.

 The Area studies approach, especially in the United States, challenged the dominance of classical sinology.
 Scholars such as John King Fairbank promoted the "study of China within a discipline," an approach which downplayed the role of philological sinology and focused on issues in history and the social sciences.